Skip to main content

 The markup multiplier

-The markup multiplier is the number the system uses to turn your cost into a retail price.
+The markup multiplier is the number Digital Florists uses to turn your cost into a retail price.
 It is simpler than it sounds.
 Worked example: Your ingredients cost £15 and your markup is set to .
 The retail price becomes £15 × 3 = £45.
 That is your materials retail total for the recipe.
 You can also choose your pricing basis — whether the markup applies to the cost price or the retail price.
 This gives you flexibility depending on how your business works out its margins.

 Recipe categories